-Fall is right around the corner and it’s almost time for the leaves to start changing into colorful and eye-catching, bright orange, red and yellow.
+Fall has arrived, which means the leaves are changing into colorful and eye-catching bright orange, red and yellow.
 Georgia provides some of the best scenic hikes to experience the beauty of autumn and the season’s vibrant foliage.

-These mountainous trails will lead you along creeks, towering tree-lined forests, have you chasing waterfalls, and reward you with unforgettable views at the top of the summit.
-Get your hiking boots on and let’s start exploring some of Georgia’s most amazing hikes you can enjoy this fall!
+These mountainous trails will lead you along creeks, towering tree-lined forests, waterfalls, and will reward you with unforgettable views at the summit’s top.
+Put on your hiking boots and let’s start exploring some of Georgia’s most amazing hikes you can enjoy this fall!

 Location: Blairsville, GA - 12829 Gainesville Highway; Website: atlantatrails.com; Contact: 706-745-9454

 Just north of Atlanta is the Kennesaw Mountain National Battlefield Park, which was once a site of a 14-day Civil War battle during the Atlanta campaign in 1864.
 The mountain’s history is preserved with some remaining canons, trenches, memorials and monuments.
 Hikers of all skill levels will enjoy their varied hiking paths in length and difficulty.
 At the top of Kennesaw Mountain, you’ll see beautiful views of Atlanta in the distance, as well as sprawling trees and Little Kennesaw Mountain, the neighboring peak.

 Location: Kennesaw, GA - 12829 Gainesville Highway; Website: kennesaw.com; Contact: 770-427-4686